YushengAuggie/poe-bot-host/README.md

 4. **Deployment Failures**:
    - Check your requirements.txt for compatible packages
    - Ensure your code doesn't have any syntax errors or import issues

+5. **Bot Settings Sync Issues**:
+   - If you've modified bot settings (like enabling attachments) but Poe isn't recognizing the changes
+   - Use the sync_bot_settings.py tool to manually sync your bot settings with Poe:
+     ```bash
+     # Sync all bots
+     python sync_bot_settings.py --all

+     # Sync a specific bot
+     python sync_bot_settings.py --bot YourBotName

+     # Verbose mode for more detailed logs
+     python sync_bot_settings.py --bot YourBotName --verbose
+     ```
+   - This is especially useful for settings like `allow_attachments` which may be cached by Poe

 ### Updating Your Deployment